rShetty/pencil/resiliency-in-ds.md

  The most resilient piece of code you ever write will be the code you never wrote.
-The lesser the code you write, lower are the reasons for your code to break.
+The lesser the code you write, lower are the reasons for it to break.

 ### Pattern[1] = Timeouts

 _Stop waiting for an answer_

 The default Go http client has no HTTP timeout.
-This causes your application to leak goroutines (Because for every request Golang spawns a go-routine).
+This causes application to leak goroutines (to handle every request Golang spawns a go-routine).
 When you have a slow/failed downstream service, the go routine waits forever for the reply from downstream service.
-To avoid this problem, it is important that we add timeouts for every http integration point in our application.
+To avoid this problem, it is important that we add timeouts for every integration point in our application.

 For example: you can set timeout using